 Measures crop nitrogen requirement as the fertiliser spreader passes across the field

 Variably adjusts the fertiliser application rate in real-time

-Site-specific fertilisation is one of the main objectives in precision agriculture.
-Variable rate application requires accurate and efficient tools to determine the actual nutrient demand.
+Site-specific fertilisation is one of the main objectives of precision agriculture.
+Variable-rate nitrogen application requires accurate and efficient tools to determine the actual crops nitrogen status.
 Remote sensing techniques offer the opportunity to deliver this information quickly, precisely and cost-efficiently.
-The N-Sensor has been developed to determine the crop nitrogen status by measuring the light reflectance properties of crop canopies and to enable variable rate fertilisation “on-the-go”.
+The N-Sensor has been developed to determine the crop nitrogen status by measuring the light reflectance properties of crop canopies and to enable variable-rate fertilisation “on-the-go”.

 The whole process of determining the crop’s nitrogen requirement and application of the correct fertiliser rate happens instantaneously, with no time delay.
-This enables “real time agronomy” to be possible.
+This enables “real-time agronomy and application” to be possible.

 Following development coordinated by Yara’s Research and Development Centre, Hanninghof in Germany, the first N-Sensor (Classic) was introduced in 1999 for use on cereals.

 Work to develop the N-Sensor to keep up with changes in cereal production as well as for use on a wider range of crops and has been a continuous part of Yara’s R&D Programme.
 More than 250 trials have been carried out between 1997 and 2010 to refine its performance and add new programs such as the Absolute-N calibrations for oilseed rape.

 The Yara N-Sensor ALS-2 is the culmination of over 20 years of development work at Hanninghof in Germany, through extensive testing and trial work.
 Originating from the first generation Passive N-Sensor in 2005 the Active